 War is the least beautiful sight, yet the intricacies of such atrocities and the magnanimous impact that this imparted in the lives of people at that time until today can be overwhelmingly heartrending and at the same time, indescribably compelling.

 2014 is the year that marks the first hundred years after the first Great War in Europe began.
-We came to visit Belgium again at springtime and we put Ypres as a priority on our itinerary.
+We came to visit Belgium again in the springtime and we put Ypres as a priority on our itinerary.
 More officially called as Ieper, Ypres is actually the Belgian town where the most intense and sustained battles between German and Allied Forces occurred.

 Ypres was a flourishing city in the middle ages because of its important role in the Flemish textile industry and particularly its strong linen and wool trade with England (it was even mentioned in The Canterbury Tales).
 The magnificent Cloth Hall, built in the thirteenth century, is the obvious symbol of the city’s prosperity, where trade and merchants from all over came here to buy and sell their cloth and other goods.

 By the start of the twentieth century, Ypres was a city in decline, but it occupied a strategic position during the First World War as Germany planned to sweep across parts of Belgium and into France from the North.
 Ypres was heavily damaged as the British and French forces fought hard to prevent the German force to advance through.
 After this first battle at Ypres, both armies dug in and the famous Ypres Salient was born.
 For the next four years, the war went on in this battlefield.